 3 Investments Retirees Should Avoid: Morningstar's Benz

-Morningstar's Christine Benz warns that some assets can add volatility, expenses and stress to retirement portfolios, with little upside.
+Some assets can add volatility, expenses and stress to retirement portfolios (with little upside).

 In the last few decades, academics and practitioners have studied, defined and begun to exploit anomalies arising from human nature.

 Top 10 Social Security Myths: Part 1

 Don’t let your clients sacrifice their benefits on the altar of misinformation.
 In part one of a series, we debunk five big Social Security myths.